Deformation Theory and Partition Lie Algebras: Deformations over a field

-For general fields, partition Lie algebras are somewhat more complicated objects.
+For fields of positive characteristic, partition Lie algebras are somewhat more complicated objects.
 We recall the notion of partition complexes from \Cref{partitioncomplex} above.
-Write $\Sigma |\Pi_n|^\diamond$ for the $\Sigma_n$-space given by the reduced-unreduced suspension of the $n^{th}$ partition complex.
-Let $\widetilde{C}^\bullet(\Sigma |\Pi_n|^\diamond,k)$ be the cosimplicial $k$-vector space given by its $k$-valued (reduced) singular cochains. \begin{proposition} Given any $V\in \md_k$, there is an equivalence
+Write $\Sigma |\Pi_n|^\diamond$ for the $\Sigma_n$-space given by the reduced suspension of the unreduced suspension of the $n^{th}$ partition complex.
+Let $\widetilde{C}^\bullet(\Sigma |\Pi_n|^\diamond,k)$ be the cosimplicial $k$-vector space given by its $k$-valued (reduced) singular cochains. \begin{proposition} \INN{060@$F_X, F_X^h$} Given any $V\in \md_k$, there is an equivalence

-Here $(F^h_{\Sigma |\Pi_n|^\diamond})^\vee$ is the right-left extension (cf. \Cref{rlext}) of the functor $\vect_k^\omega \rightarrow \mod_k$ given by $V\mapsto (\widetilde{C}^\bullet(\Sigma |\Pi_n|^\diamond,k) \otimes V^{\otimes n} )^{h\Sigma_n}$.
+Here $(F^h_{\Sigma |\Pi_n|^\diamond})^\vee$ \INN{060@$(F^h_{\Sigma |\Pi_n|^\diamond})^\vee$} is the right-left extension (cf.\ \Cref{rlext}) of the functor $\vect_k^\omega \rightarrow \mod_k$ given by $V\mapsto (\widetilde{C}^\bullet(\Sigma |\Pi_n|^\diamond,k) \otimes V^{\otimes n} )^{h\Sigma_n}$.
 If $V\in \md_{k,\leq N}$ is truncated above, there is an equivalence

-\end{proposition} \begin{proof} For each $n \geq 0$, we define a simplicial $\Sigma_n$-set $T(n)$ by specifying its set of $k$-simplices as
+\end{proposition} \begin{proof} For each $n \geq 0$, we define a simplicial $\Sigma_n$-set $T(n)$ \INN{200@$T(n)$} by specifying its set of $k$-simplices as

 Degeneracy maps insert repeated partitions into chains and fix $\ast$.
 Face maps delete partitions from chains whenever this yields a ``legal" chain starting in $\hat{0}$ and ending in $\hat{1}$; otherwise, they \mbox{map to $\ast$.}